alicrvan/demo-shop/README.md

 # demo-shop
 An e-commerce shop project to demonstrate my skills.
-The project's architecture is based on microservices.
+The project's architecture is based on microservices using Spring Boot.
 Below are the key components of the project:

 1. **Product Management Microservice**
    - Responsible for managing products including adding, updating, deleting, and retrieving product information (**JOSN/Validation/CRUD Operations**).